wepay/wepay-ios/README.md

 #### (Advanced) How to differentiate between errors

-You can check the error domain to differentiate between **NSURLErrorDomain** and **WPAPPDomain** errors (WePay API and Client-side validation errors are the only two types of errors in the WPAPPDomain domain).
+You can check the error domain to differentiate between `NSURLErrorDomain`, WePay API, and Client-side validation errors.
+WePay API errors are in the `

-You can check the value of an error object's **WPErrorCategoryKey** userInfo dictionary key to differentiate between **Client-Side Validation** and **WePay API** errors.
+WePayAPIDomain`.
+Client Side validation errors are in the `WePaySDKDomain`.

-Each WePay API error object has one of the following values for the **WPErrorCategoryKey** userInfo dictionary key that is the same as the **error** category mentioned on [WePay API Errors page](https://www.wepay.com/developer/reference/errors "WePay API errors"):
+Each WePay API error object has one of the following values for the `WPErrorCategoryKey` userInfo dictionary key that is the same as the **error** category from the [WePay API Errors page](https://www.wepay.com/developer/reference/errors "WePay API errors"):
 - invalid_request
 - access_denied
 - invalid_scope
 - invalid_client
 - processing_error

-Each client side validation error object has one of the following values for the **WPErrorCategoryKey** userInfo dictionary key:
+Each client side validation error object has one of the following values for the `WPErrorCategoryKey` userInfo dictionary key that corresponds to the descriptor class that generated the error object:
 - WPErrorCategoryCardValidation (for WPCreditCardDescriptor validation errors)
 - WPErrorCategoryUserValidation (for WPUserDescriptor validation errors)
 - WPErrorCategoryAddressValidation (for WPAddressDescriptor validation errors)